agaditya009/PhoneDirectoryInventory/README.md

 **Java 11**, **Spring Boot 2.7.18**, **MySQL**, **Elasticsearch**, **JdbcTemplate**.

+Telephone numbers are stored as provided; the former `number_digits` column has been removed and digit-only search is computed on demand.

 ## Run
 The service requires MySQL and Elasticsearch.
 Start both services and then run the application.